David Hensley Player Props: Astros vs. Twins

 Twins Pitching Rankings

-- The Twins allow the fourth-fewest home runs in baseball (five total, 0.7 per game).
+- Twins pitchers combine to give up the eighth-fewest home runs in baseball (seven total, 0.9 per game).

-- Ryan (1-0) pitches for the Twins to make his second start of the season.
+- Mahle (1-0) takes the mound for the Twins to make his second start this season.

-- The righty last pitched on Sunday against the Kansas City Royals, when he threw six innings, allowing one earned run while giving up three hits.
+- His most recent time out came on Monday against the Miami Marlins, when the right-hander tossed five innings, surrendering one earned run while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.